The procedure applies to both ixmp and message_ix.

-Mark new deprecations.
+Mark any new deprecations.
 Explicitly state the version when the removal is targeted, so that users can adjust their code.

-Remove items targeted for this release.
+Remove any items targeted for removal in this release.

 This can be done at any point, and should be done before the release prep begins.
 For instance, a feature marked as deprecated in v2.0 should be removed before 3.0 is released.
 But may also be removed from the

 masterbranch immediately after 2.0.0 is released.
 This is preferred, because it forces tutorials, user code, etc. to stay ahead of deprecations.

 (message_ix only) Edit

 setup.cfg, updating the